wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_aix.rst

   b) Deployment:

     You can automate the agent registration and configuration using variables.
 It is necessary to define at least the variable ``WAZUH_MANAGER``.
-The agent will use this value to register and it will be the assigned manager for forwarding events.
+The agent will use this value to register and this will be the assigned manager for forwarding events.

     .. code-block:: console